-Independently Owned Full-Service Bridal Shops
+Independently Owned Bridal Salons

-Many department stores offer complete bridal service and styling for the entire bridal party -- including the groom, so it’s a great destination for brides looking for a relatively hassle-free shopping experience.
-They also often “offer special collaboration with higher-end designers at lower price points,” says Andrea Wasserman, national bridal director for Nordstrom.
+What?
+You can buy your wedding gown at the same place you buy your socks and skinny jeans?
+Why yes you can!
+Department stores are actually a good place to start.
+Many offer complete bridal service and styling for the entire bridal party -- including the groom -- so if you want a one-stop shop this is your place.
+Bigger department stores also often “offer special collaboration with higher-end designers at lower price points,” says Andrea Wasserman, national bridal director for Nordstrom.
 Brides in a pinch can shop off the rack; those who have more time can choose made-to-order gowns and book in-house alterations.

 National Bridal Chains

-These stores manufacture, import and sell their own private-label gowns, which means that they offer lower prices and generally a huge selection.
-“David's Bridal, one of the largest bridal retailers.
+These stores manufacture, import and sell their own private-label gowns, which means they offer lower prices and generally a huge selection.
+David's Bridal, one of the largest bridal retailers, introduces more than 100 styles each year.
 Big retail chains often carry everything from dresses to veils, sashes and shoes.
-Many of these retailers also offer exclusive affordable designer brands and have alterations available on-site.
-Since you can also buy off the rack, it's a good option if you’re in a time crunch.
+Many of these retailers also offer exclusive affordable designer brands and have alterations available on site.

 Custom Gown Designer Shops